ec209/re-team-manual/source/documentation/notify.md

 $ gds aws <some-notify-service>
 ```

-This command will prompt a GPG key sign-in process.
+This command will prompt a sign-in process with the use of MFA stored on a YubiKey.

 On successful sign in, a browser window will open on the Notify service CloudWatch landing page.